 I made my first 'zine in 1987 at the age of 15.
 At age 16, I took my first photography and darkroom methods class, and then took an advanced class in the following year.
 I also took my first video production class.
 In the summer after my junior year of high school, at age 17, my father helped me to get a job with a local sign company.
-I spent the next year making silk screens, doing truck lettering, metal leafing signs, painting, and asking a lot of questions.
-On one occasion, I also speared a fly onto a wall with an X‑ACTO knife—a feat which, by all accounts, most certainly confirmed my early promise in the field.
+I spent the next year making silk screens, doing truck lettering, metal leafing, painting, and asking a lot of questions.

 In the years that followed, I remained interested in design and continued to create, but pursued a wide range of interests that included art history, philosophy, psychology, and sociology.
 In 1995, after traveling outside of the country for several years, I began learning HTML.
 In 2000, I took web development and graphic design classes as a foil to the abstract and technical nature of the undergraduate degree in chemistry that I was pursuing.
 Apart from my studies, I created logos and brand collateral for a rowing club that I started, and also developed websites for businesses and organizations that I was involved in.
 While in graduate school in Oxford, England, I worked at a local company and created logos and graphic materials for the University's rowing teams and other sports clubs.

-In 2008, I left a full-time job and spent some time traveling around the southwestern United States before settling for a short time in California.
-It was at this time that a sort of nomadic, economically-independent lifestyle was really becoming possible on a wider level with wi-fi Internet access at public libraries and coffee shops, and I began to develop my freelance design practice full-time as a way to have complete ownership and autonomy with my work schedule.
-I spent several months living in a van in Ventura and Cardiff, CA, adventuring and taking occasional trips into Baja California.
-Shortly before Barak Obama's inauguration to his first term in office, I took a trip to Hawaii to work on a special project, and then took my work back to Washington, DC, using that location as a sort of home base ever since.
+In 2008, I left a full-time job and spent the spring and summer traveling around the southwestern United States before settling for a short while in California.
+It was at this time that a sort of nomadic, economically-independent lifestyle was really becoming possible on a wider level, with wi-fi Internet access at public libraries and coffee shops, and I began to develop my freelance design practice full-time as a way to have complete ownership and autonomy with my work schedule.
+I spent several months living in a van in Ventura and Cardiff, CA, adventuring east into the mountains and desert, and taking occasional trips into Baja California.
+In late 2008 and early 2009, I took a trip to Hawaii to work on a special project, and then took my work back to the Washington, DC area, using that location as a home base for several years after.

 To discuss how your business can raise its bottom line through more intentional presentation, better brand alignment, and a more fulfilling customer experience, contact me and we can set up a time to talk.